 The powerful forward was born in Knowle, Bristol, and cites the biggest influence on his career as his father Richard.

-He was born in Knowle, Bristol and the biggest influence on his career is his father Richard.
-Ellis said: “My dad always loved a Sunday beer so it fitted in well with him and my first coach Mat Clark kept me on the straight and narrow.”
+“My dad always loved a Sunday beer so it fitted in well with him,” said Ellis.
+“My first coach, Mat Clark, also kept me on the straight and narrow.”